jacobcsung/NBA-Analytics/README.md

 # nba-analytics

-Simply a PERSONAL PROJECT, will solely be used for educational purposes.
+Simply a personal project, will solely be used for educational purposes.